wri/dwpoints/README.md

 <a href="#usage"></a>
-##### USAGE
+#### USAGE

-This repo is mainly intended to be used as a CLI, although the python modules would be useful in there own right.
+This repo is mainly intended to be used as a CLI, although the python modules may be used directly.

 <a href="#cli"></a>
-###### CLI
+##### CLI

-As discussed below, specific behavior can be controled through CLI flags, or better, through a config file.
+As discussed below, specific behavior can be controled through CLI flags, or better yet, through a config file.
 In its simplest form you need an csv that has a "lon" and "lat" column:

 _sample_points.csv_
 ```text